 Keep reading to learn about Medigap Plan J coverage and what to do if you’re currently enrolled.

 For people who kept Medigap Plan J after it was no longer offered to new enrollees, the benefits include:

-- coinsurance and hospital stay up to 365 days after Medicare benefits are used up
+- Part A coinsurance and hospital stays up to 365 days after Medicare benefits are used up

 - Part A deductible